-The growth components were weighted equally, and collectively represented 10% of the total target bonus for the Chief Executive Officer and Chief Operating Officer, 20% of the total target bonus for the Chief Financial Officer.
-The targets were a minimum of 19,208 net post-paid PCS additions and 8,420 net cable segment RGU additions (below which no bonus would be earned on either component), goals of 21,342 net post-paid PCS additions and 9,355 net cable segment RGU additions (which represented 100% achievement toward each component) and highs of 23,476 net post-paid PCS additions and 9,823 net cable segment RGU additions (which represented 150% achievement, and beyond which no additional bonus would be earned on these components).

-In 2015, actual net post-paid additions in the PCS business were 24,645, which exceeded the maximum threshold, resulting in a 150% achievement for this component for the Company's employees, including the named executive officers.
-Actual 2015 net RGU additions in the Cable business were 4,355, which did not meet the minimum threshold, resulting in a 0% achievement for this component for the Company's employees, including the Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer.
+The PCS growth component represented 5% of the total target bonus for the Chief Executive Officer and Chief Operating Officer and 10% of the total target bonus for the Chief Financial Officer, the Senior Vice President - Wireless and the Vice President - Legal.
+The PCS growth targets were a minimum of 8,673 net post-paid PCS additions (below which no bonus would be earned), a goal of 9,637 net post-paid PCS additions and (which represented 100% achievement toward this component) and a high of 10,601 net post-paid PCS additions (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
+In 2016, actual net post-paid additions in the PCS business were 4,415, which failed to meet the minimum threshold, resulting in a 0% achievement for this component for the Company's employees, including the named executive officers.